syncfusion-content/uwp-docs/uwp/Color-Palette/Overview.md

 documentation: ug
 ---

-# About Syncfusion® UWP SfColorPalette Control
+# About Syncfusion® UWP Color Palette Control

-`SfColorPalette` control allows to select a color from a set of swatches using touch navigation.
+`UWP Color Palette` control allows to select a color from a set of swatches using touch navigation.

 ## Features